 Early Math Resources for Teacher Educators

-A collection of free, research-based materials for early childhood teacher educators to support prospective and practicing teachers to promote young children’s mathematical learning.
+A collection of free, research-based materials for early childhood teacher educators to support prospective and practicing teachers in promoting young children’s mathematical learning.